Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 1. Merges the training and the test sets to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

     Interpretation: Select columns that contain mean(), std() or meanFreq() assuming that frequency
     components are a measurement, with respect to the second measurement in the instruction.
+I interprete measurement as measured variable.

 3. Uses descriptive activity names to name the activities in the data set

-    Interpretation: Replace the numbers 1 to 6 by the corresponding activity label.
+    Interpretation: Replace the numbers 1 to 6
+    (given in the y_test.txt and y_train.txt)
+    by the corresponding activity label.

 4. Appropriately labels the data set with descriptive activity names.

-    Interpretation: Give the columns names that correctly describe the variables.
+    Interpretation: Provide names for the columns so that the names correctly describe the variables.
     See David Hood's comment in the forum https://class.coursera.org/getdata-003/forum/thread?thread_id=15